Posthomerica: Book 2

+Book 3

-Book 3: Apollo warns Achilles to stop the slaughter and, when he defiantly continues, shoots him in the ankle with an arrow.
-After a desperate struggle over his body, in which Ajax, son of Telamon, takes the lead on the Greek side, the Trojans fall back and the body is recovered.
+Apollo warns Achilles to stop the slaughter and, when he defiantly continues, shoots him in the ankle with an arrow.
+The wound will eventually prove fatal.
+The Trojans are initially afraid to confront the injured Achilles, but after his death there is a desperate struggle over his body, in which Ajax, son of Telamon, takes the lead on the Greek side.
+Ajax kills Glaucos, who falls on top of Achilles, and also injures Aeneas, while Odysseus helps him defend the body.
+Ajax stuns Paris with a rock, forcing him to abandon his attempt to take Achilles' corpse.
+The Trojans fall back and the body is recovered.
 Book 3, like Books 1 and 2, ends with mourning.
-Achilles is lamented by Phoenix, Briseïs, the Nereids, and his mother (Thetis), and the preparations for his funeral are described.
-Poseidon consoles Thetis with an assurance that Achilles will join the gods and receive special worship.
-Achilles’ funeral featured in the Aethiopis.
-Quintus’ account recalls the funeral of Patroclus in Book 23 of the Iliad and alludes to the description of Achilles’ funeral in the Odyssey (24.43–84).
+Achilles is lamented by Phoenix, Briseis, the Nereids, and his mother (Thetis), and the preparations for his funeral (Note: Featured in the Aethiopis.
+Quintus' account recalls the funeral of Patroclus in Book 23 of the Iliad, and alludes to the description of Achilles' funeral in the Odyssey (24.43–84).) are described.
+Calliope tells Thetis that Achilles will always be remembered, while Poseidon consoles Thetis with an assurance that Achilles will join the gods and receive special worship.

+Book 4

-Book 4: The gods react variously to Achilles’ death, and the Greeks prepare to resume hostilities.
+The gods react variously to Achilles' death, and the Greeks prepare to resume hostilities.
 But Thetis wishes to hold funeral games in honor of her son, and in the remainder of the book these competitions are described.
-Funeral games for Achilles were described in the Aethiopis, but Quintus is chiefly concerned to engage with the Homeric narrative of the games held by Achilles for Patroclus in Book 23 of the Iliad.
-He adds all-in wrestling, the long jump, and horse riding, all of which featured in the games of the Roman imperial period; and Nestor’s verse encomium of Achilles probably reflects the artistic contests commonly included in games in Quintus’ time.
+They involve all-in wrestling, the long jump, and horse riding, all of which featured in the games of the Roman imperial period; and Nestor's verse encomium of Achilles probably reflects the artistic contests commonly included in games in Quintus' time.